ij222pv/weather_app/README.md

 Deployed at: https://ij222pv.github.io/weather_app/

 A simple weather app built with Vite and TypeScript that gets weather data from the Open-Meteo API and displays data using the [line chart library](https://github.com/ij222pv/line-chart) from assignment L2.

+## Vision

+This app is meant to allow anyone to view graphs over weather trends.
+The app should allow you to type in a location, select a number of weather metrics like temperature and snowfall, and then show a graph over how these metrics have changed over the years.
+It should also show a linear regression in the graphs to more clearly illustrate the trend.
+And you should see a text associated with each graph, describing trend.

 ## Contributing